 But My Plug Does Not Appear to Be Polarized

-Yes, it is entirely likely that you have some appliances or other devices around your house in which the plugs have blades of equal width—nothing to distinguish neutral from hot.
+It is entirely likely that you have some appliances or other devices around your house in which the plugs have blades of equal width—nothing to distinguish neutral from hot.
 These are unpolarized plugs.
 Older lamps and other devices may well have unpolarized plugs, and some modern electronic devices, such as chargers on computers or cell phones, also have simple unpolarized plugs.
 It is generally not a problem to plug in an unpolarized plug to a polarized outlet in whatever way it will fit.
 But anytime you are replacing a plug on an older lamp or appliance, it's a good idea to install a new polarized plug.

 But My Outlet Doesn't Seem to Be Polarized, Either

-Yes, this too is sometimes seen in older homes.
+This too is sometimes seen in older homes.
 When you find an outlet that has vertical slots exactly the same width, it means you are probably looking at wiring that is quite old.
 These unpolarized outlets can be very inconvenient since polarized plugs will not even fit into them.
 It's a good idea to have an electrician replace these outlets with proper polarized outlets.

 What About Polarization on Three-Prong Grounded Plugs?

 Devices with three-prong grounded plugs are automatically polarized since there is only one way to insert the plugs into a wall outlet.
 That is provided, of course, that both the wall outlet and the plug are wired correctly.
-It is not uncommon for DIYers to install wall outlets "backwards" or to get the wiring backward when replacing an appliance plug.
-This is a good reason to be careful about DIY wiring, leaving it to a professional unless you are very confident of your skills.
+It is not uncommon for DIYers to install wall outlets " backward" or to get the wiring backward when replacing an appliance plug.
+This is a good reason to be careful about DIY wiring, leaving it to a professional unless you are very confident in your skills.